 If you’re looking for more guidance on how to move your cybersecurity program forward, CDG can help.
 Founded in 2016 by cybersecurity expert Lou Rabon, Cyber Defense Group was designed to address the growing demand for experienced cybersecurity consulting for innovative cloud-native and cloud-reliant organizations.

-Their unique combination of Fortune 500 leadership experience, deep knowledge of cloud security and incident response, as well as their commitment to Outcomes-Based Security enables CDG to fully protect their client’s security posture while delivering desired business outcomes in an agile environment.
+Our unique combination of Fortune 500 leadership experience, deep knowledge of cloud security and incident response, as well as our commitment to Outcomes-Based Security enables CDG to fully protect our clients’ security posture while delivering desired business outcomes in an agile environment.
 Get in touch, and see what results are possible for your organization.